NimrodShefi/Anti-Google-Data-Collection-Coursework-University-Year-3/README.md

 To run the app, please ensure that you have Node JS & MySQL installed on the computer and one of the users for MySQL is with these details:
 - username: root
 - password: comsc

-After you've ensured this, the enxt thing you need to do it go to the front end directory, and run the script:
+After you've ensured this, the next thing you need to do it go to the front end directory, and run the script:
 "npm start".
 Once you've done that, do the exact same thing with "npm start" on the back end directory.
 Once both servers are running, go to localhost:3000, and start using the app.